kamalmin/hello-world/README.md

 # hello-world

-this is my first learning path from githup.
+this is my first learning path from github.

 oh ya.